mna/pigeon/README.md

 => -141
 ```

-More examples can be found in the `examples/` subdirectory.
+More examples can be found in the [examples](examples) subdirectory.

 See the [package documentation][3] for detailed usage.